 Market development funds (MDFs) are powerful, but only when used properly and not left to waste.
 More recently, experts have suggested that there are even more effective avenues for co-investing – specifically in collaborative innovation.

-According to Accenture, ability to innovate is the top priority for partners when deciding on a provider to work with.
+Ability to innovate is the top priority for partners when deciding on a provider to work with.
 Rather than co-investing in the traditional MDFs, successful programs are keeping up by channeling funds into innovation development.
 These efforts generate higher return on investment and can contribute to more successful long-term partnerships.

 They can then craft more effective messaging that is relevant and resonates with their audience.
 They can also use the data to gain a better idea of what’s working and which of their actions are driving revenue – then double down in those areas.

 If you’re doing everything manually, you’re going to find it extremely challenging to successfully scale your channel.
 By automating time-consuming manual processes, you reduce the amount of effort and cost required to run your program.
-Besides helping you do more – with less effort and cost – automation can also help prevent mistakes that may occur if you’re simply relying on spreadsheets to manage your program.
+Besides helping you do more with less effort and cost, automation can also help prevent mistakes that may occur if you’re simply relying on spreadsheets to manage your program.

 Through-channel marketing automation (TCMA) can also streamline and simplify processes for your partners, making it that much easier for them to sell and grow their revenue.
 Successful channels have found methods to automate demand generation, so all partners have to do is click a button to get started.